-But No-One’s Leaving
+Source: ONS

+But nobody is leaving

-One corollary is that the number of people who leave their jobs voluntarily has fallen like a stone.
+One additional finding is that the number of people who leave their jobs voluntarily has fallen substantially.
 While layoffs show little seasonal pattern through the year, quits are typically higher in autumn (when hiring is also at its highest).
-But with hiring stalled there has been much less incentive for workers to quit to find new work.
-The labour market is much less dynamic than it was before.
+But with hiring stalled there has been much less incentive for workers to quit and find new work.
+In this sense, the UK labour market is much less dynamic than it was before.

-And No-One’s Moving House
+Nobody is moving house either

 Often house moves accompany job moves – either new jobs or promotions.
-Less of these and, as the graph shows, this is consistent with a significant fall in the weekly share of individuals moving house (in the last month) relative to recent norms throughout the downturn.
+As Figure 9 shows, fewer new jobs and promotions is consistent with a significant fall in the weekly share of individuals moving house (in the last month) relative to recent norms.

+Figure 9: House moves

+Source: ONS

-So what have we learned?
+What have we learned?

 The coronavirus recession is different.
 Typical metrics of labour market performance were not noticeably affected over much of the pandemic in the UK.
-Instead the crisis is marked by noticeably higher absences from work, a large rise in short-time working and hiring freezes rather than wage cuts and mass layoffs.
-The furlough and associated government interventions almost certainly underlie much of what we see and are likely to continue shore up the viability of many businesses and with it provide salvation to the labour market.
+Instead, the crisis is marked by higher absences from work, a large rise in short-time working and hiring freezes, rather than wage cuts and mass layoffs.
+The furlough scheme and associated government interventions almost certainly underpin much of what we see and are likely to continue shore up the viability of many businesses, providing support to the labour market.

 A recession caused by restrictions on mobility has had most effect on the labour market features most reliant on mobility, namely work absences, hiring, job quitting and residential moves.
 The labour market is much less dynamic than in normal times and this matters for the furthering of a healthy labour market.
 Should this unlock if and when the pandemic subsides, there should be little long-term damage.
 But if things persist there could be more serious consequences.
-Let’s see.

-References
+Where can I find out more?

 ONS (2020a), “Coronavirus and the Effect on Labour Market Statistics”,